 Often having an employee handbook isn’t something most businesses think about until there’s a pressing need.
 Whether you’re attempting to address an office culture issue or interested in building one as a foundational element, crafting an employee handbook requires preparation and thoughtfulness.

-But, what is an employee handbook?
 It is documentation that helps to prepare the new hire for their new job and respective responsibilities but it also helps to get them comfortable and feel welcome at your business.

 - Company culture, code of conduct, and a mission statement